SuperOfficeDocs/superoffice-docs/user-guide/en/dashboard/delete.md

 1. Open the **Dashboard** screen.
 2. Select the dashboard you want to edit, click the **Task** button, and select **Delete this dashboard**.
 3. Click **OK** to confirm.
 The dashboard is deleted.

-If you have pinned the dashboard to other users or user groups, they will no longer have access to it.
+    If the dashboard is pinned to other users or user groups, they will no longer have access to it.

 ## <a id="service" \>Delete dashboard in Service